 Britain didn’t go to war “to save the Jews” but to save liberty.
 Churchill jailed Britain’s leading fascist Oswald Mosley—an odd act for an alleged fascist.
 The colonial war effort was often cited by Churchill.
 He praised “the unsurpassed bravery” of 2.5 million “Indian soldiers and officers, both Moslem and Hindu.”
 Serious inquiry will show that Churchill believed people of all colors should enjoy the same rights, and that it was the mission of his country to protect those rights.

 We can believe Churchill was always right, and we can believe with Ms. Baldwin that we’ve been “fed a line.”
-Churchill himself offered a third approach: “It seems to me, and I dare say it seems to you, that the path of wisdom lies somewhere between these scarecrow extremes.” —RML
+Churchill himself offered a middle approach: “It seems to me, and I dare say it seems to you, that the path of wisdom lies somewhere between these scarecrow extremes.” —RML

 “Nuking the Maralinga people”